 “The indices continue to hover near the very high end of the recent ranges, suggesting this week’s end-of-the-quarter window dressing is likely to see more sector rotation,” Peter Cardillo, chief market economist at First Standard Financial, wrote in a note.

 “The broadening out of the markets, we believe, is essential for the markets to escape a near-term correction.”

 Yellen is scheduled to take part in a discussion on global economic issues in London at 1 p.m.
 ET (1700 GMT).
 Investors expect Yellen to offer more insight into the state of the U.S. economy, which would support the Fed’s forecast of a rate hike this year.

 Fed officials have signaled that they would look through a slowdown in inflation and continue on their current path for hikes.
 But investors are skeptical and market pricing shows only a 40 percent chance of a rate hike at the Fed’s December meeting.

-Sprint rose 2.2 percent to $8.20 after the fourth-largest U.S. wireless service provider was said to be in talks with Charter Communications Inc and Comcast Corp about a wireless partnership.
-Comcast and Charter were down about 0.7 percent.
+Sprint rose 5.8 percent to $8.47 after the fourth-largest U.S. wireless service provider was said to be in talks with Charter Communications Inc and Comcast Corp about a wireless partnership.
+Comcast was down 1.2 percent while Charter was little changed.